 At a certain point in life we decided to have that extra drink, hit a blunt, sniff a line, or any other variation of substance abuse.
 It started as a choice, but then the addiction took hold and the disease was cemented into the body.
 This is the state of dependency: your mind and body develop a need for the substance, or in some case substances, and the addict is no longer capable of saying no. It no longer becomes a matter of willpower.
+This is the point at which the user will need to seek treatment at a drug detox center.

 During the stage of dependency, the substance comes first.
 Whether that drug is alcohol, nicotine, cocaine, heroin, meth, or any other form of illegal or prescription drug is mostly irrelevant because the need to have the next “fix” is the most prevalent.
 Because of this, addicts will often have trouble with work, finances, family, and relationships because all of these things take a back seat to the addiction.